Education Technology in India

-If the question HOW arises to your mind about the help to the student, then the answer to that would be that, it would promote in getting to know or deciding the inclination of the candidate towards any particular field.
+If the question HOW arises in your mind about the help to the student, then the answer to that would be that it would promote getting to know or deciding the inclination of the candidate towards any particular field.

 (ii) Thinking Skill Assessment

-In today’s ever-changing dynamic world it is important to have those skill set.
-Vast knowledge is available on the internet for free but the ability of problem-solving and critical thinking can set apart any individual.
+In today’s ever-changing dynamic world it is important to have those skill sets.
+Vast knowledge is available on the internet for free but the ability to problem-solving and critically thinking can set apart any individual.

 In short, the test tests the Presence of mind of the candidate in problem-solving.